sirnewton01/post-web/README.md

 Over time text has gradually gained new capabilities.
 Unicode/UTF-8 has allowed us to add foreign languages to our files.
 Also, certain mathematical symbols have been added recently.
 Even emojis are relatively easy to use and ubiquitous in certain contexts.
+Markdown and other plain text formatting languages standardize headings, hyperlinks and other document syntaxes.
+There are even plain text languages for describing graphs, tables and diagrams in a somewhat readable way.
+The envelope is being pushed further over time.

 ### Interoperability